 DAILY TRADE NOTIFICATION SERVICE - EXAMPLE

 The daily trade notification service provides actionable real-time trade notifications for all trades.
 Removes the guess work of selecting tickers to trade, highlights underlying securities with favorable IV rank, in-depth commentary on each trade placed, screenshot from brokerage account capturing each trade and monthly reports summarizing trades and metrics.
+All trades are risk-defined via put spreads, call spreads and iron condors.
 Example trade notifications received via email and text.
 This is a snapshot of what you can expect to receive when you subscribe to the trade notification service with email and text examples below.

 Text Notification Example:

 Below is an example of the text alerts for each trade notification that accompanies the detailed email notification.